What is an Advertising Manager?

 - Direct the hiring of advertising, promotions, and marketing staff and oversee their daily activities

-Often, they serve as liaisons between the client requiring the advertising and an advertising or promotion agency that develops and places the ads.
+Often, an advertising manager serves as a liaison between the client requiring the advertising and an advertising or promotion agency that develops and places the ads.
 In larger organizations with an extensive advertising department, different advertising managers may oversee in-house accounts and creative and media services departments.

 What is the workplace of an Advertising Manager like?